milvus-io/milvus/docs/developer_guides/chap05_proxy.md

 func newDmTaskQueue() *dmTaskQueue
 ```

-Insert tasks and delete tasks will be put into _DmTaskQueue_.
+Insert tasks and delete tasks will be pushed into _DmTaskQueue_.

 If a _insertTask_ is enqueued, _Enqueue(task \*task)_ will set _Ts_, _ReqId_, _ProxyId_, _SegIdAssigner_, _RowIdAllocator_, then push it into _queue_.
 The _SegIdAssigner_ and _RowIdAllocator_ will later be used in the task's execution phase.